 7. Repeat of an academic year:

 2. Any block or course failure (including those previously passed) during the repeat of the year results in an automatic dismissal.
-See Dismissal Policy.
+See Dismissal and Removal from Academic Environment Policy.

 III.
 Pre-clerkship grade determination